-I wish to thank the Chairs for holding this hearing on such a timely and important issue and inviting me to present testimony.
+I wish to thank Congresswoman Maloney for holding this hearing on such a timely and important issue.
+I look forward to the opportunity to work with the Congresswoman and her colleagues to address credit card practices and disclosure issues.

 The New York State Consumer Protection Board (CPB) was established in 1970 pursuant to Executive Law Sections 552 and 553.
 It is the mission of the CPB to protect, educate and represent consumers.
 The CPB is experiencing programmatic, technological and staffing changes and has been reorganized with the goal of more effectively reaching consumers with informational and educational programs and policy development.
 Two (2) of our newly reconstituted bureaus are relevant to today's discussion.